 Clarksville has the best of both worlds: It’s a quaint, quiet Austin neighborhood with unique homes, diverse residents and plenty of history, but it’s in the center of the city and only a stone’s throw from downtown’s many attractions.

-While several of the historic homes remain, a few new houses are going up as well.
+While the core of the neighborhood survived, these policies and rising home prices ultimately forced many of the African-American residents to leave.
+Several of the historic homes remain, but a few new houses are going up as well.
 The streets are hilly, there is plenty of greenery, and there are many restaurants and shops accessible by foot.

 Clarksville extends from MoPac to North Lamar Boulevard (East to West) and extends from West 6th Street to West 15th Street (North to South).
 Clarksville borders downtown, so all of the clubs and restaurants are just minutes away.
 It’s also just around the corner from 6th Street and Lamar, which contains the popular shopping area that includes Whole Foods and Amy’s Ice Creams.